How to Convert Access Report to PDF File?

 3. Go to the attachment field which you have added in the step 1.
 Now make double tap on that field for opening of the dialog Window of Attachments.

-5. After the selection of the PDF file you want to add in your Access table.
-Tap to “Open” button and then on “OK” option.
+5. After the selection of the PDF file you want to add to your Access table.
+Tap on the “Open” button and then on the “OK” option.

-You will see that your PDF file is get added into the row of the table which you have selected.
+You will see that your PDF file is added to the row of the table that you have selected.

 Here is the step to convert Access report to pdf file.
 Follow it carefully: